ait-aecid/rootkit-detection-ebpf-time-trace/README.md

 3     97    100   0     99    1     100   0     0     100    Neg - Actual filename_length
 ```

 Check out the manual using `python3 evaluate.py -h` to learn more about available parameters of this script.
+Also, have a look at `demo.sh` to see the parameterized commands that we used for the evaluation in our paper.

 # Citation